MileHacker Logo

 Ticketing & Fares

 Pay cash directly to the driver (small KZT denominations helpful).
 Some newer buses accept contactless cards.
-Fixed fare for single city journeys.
+Fixed fare for one city journeys.

 Hours & Frequency